angshenting/scba-techcomm/SCBA_GCoC.md

 d) At any time when a comparison of scores is allowed a non-playing Captain may draw his players’ attention to his observation of an infraction but he is bound as a spectator by Law 76B until that time.

 ### 17.3 Delegation of responsibility by the NPC
 NPCs are responsible for the performance of various functions detailed in these Conditions of Contest and the Supplementary Conditions of Contest.
-While the SCBA recognises the importance of other team officials (such as coach, etc.), it is only when they are specifically named by the NPC, and have been invited to participate in the relevant National Championships by the APBF, that they may perform certain of the official functions assigned to the NPC.
-Such additional team officials may not enter the playing rooms unless they obtain the permission of the APBF President and the President may impose conditions on such entrance in his discretion.
+While the SCBA recognises the importance of other team officials (such as coach, etc.), it is only when they are specifically named by the NPC, and have been invited to participate in the relevant National Championship by the SCBA, that they may perform certain of the official functions assigned to the NPC.
+Such additional team officials may not enter the playing rooms unless they obtain the permission of the SCBA President and the President may impose conditions on such entrance in his discretion.

 ## 18. Substitutes in Team Tournaments
 If, for any reason, a team is unable to produce four players, either at the start of a session or because of an emergency that develops during the session, the Chief Tournament Director, in consultation with the captain of the team, may designate a substitute to complete the team.
-A substitute need not be a member of the NBO represented by the team on which he or she substitutes, but must not be a player from another team and may not be a male in the case of an event restricted to women.
+A substitute need not be a member of the organization or club represented by the team on which he or she substitutes, but must not be a player from another team and may not be a male in the case of an event restricted to women or vice versa.
+The substitute should also be of the same gender in a Mixed or Super Mixed event.

 The Chief Tournament Director, having designated a substitute, shall inform the Tournament Organising Committee and the Executive Committee as soon as practicable.
 The results obtained by the substitute shall stand unless the Executive Committee judges that the substitute’s bridge skills were considerably greater than those of the player replaced, in which case an adjusted score may be determined.
 Whether or not the result stands, the Executive Committee may impose appropriate penalties when it judges a team to be at fault.